Highland Park Youth

 - IMPACT members are expected to attend all group meetings and actively participate in all designated events.

-The Town will provide community service hour credits for committee members for the time they serve.
-Once chosen, participants may elect to participate in a select program within IMPACT.
+The Town will provide community service hour credits for committee members for the time they serve in the volunteer opportunities provided.

 Empowering our youth to think and act as ethical leaders and responsible citizens; to have a voice in the Town’s pursuit of excellence across all services to the community.